Samar Mukherjee (Howrah politician)

 Samar Mukherjee (7 November 1913 – 18 July 2013) was an Indian Communist leader who served as member of the Lok Sabha, the lower house of the Parliament of India for the Howrah constituency for three consecutive terms, and as a member of the Rajya Sabha.
-He was a member of the Polit Bureau, member of the Central Committee of Communist Party of India (Marxist) and he was also the General Secretary CITU.
+He was a member of the Polit Bureau, member of the Central Committee of Communist Party of India (Marxist) and he was also the General Secretary of Centre of Indian Trade Unions (CITU).

 Early life

 Mukherjee was born to Sachindralal Mukherjee and Golapsundari Devi in a village near Amta in Howrah district on 7 November 1913.
 On 3 February 1928, the Indian Statutory Commission, headed by Sir John Simon arrived at Bombay, and was greeted by nationwide protests with black flags, and nationwide hartal was observed.
-Samar, who was then only a Class VII-student, became a part of the students and teachers, who had convened a joint hartal in the school.
+Samar, who was then only a Class VII student, became a part of the students and teachers, who had convened a joint hartal in the school.
 In March 1930, he joined the Civil Disobedience Movement at the call of Mahatma Gandhi, and conducted picketing in front of the wine shops, and against wearing foreign clothes.
 On 7 July 1930 he joined and conducted a three-and-half months' long students strike in Pitambar High School, as part of the school-college boycott call given by the Indian National Congress.
 After the successful strike, he was rusticated from the school for participating in the strike.
 In the same year, he was imprisoned under a false libel suit filed by police under Section 107, Indian Penal Code.
 After being imprisoned for 6 months, he was set free.
 In March, 1931 the case was withdrawn following the Gandhi–Irwin Pact.